PrefectHQ/prefect/docs/core/idioms/piping.md

-# Using the Pipe Operator
+# Using the functional pipe operator

 ## Background and Motivation
 Functional pipes are a common idiom in several languages.